petervalencic/QRCodePLSQL/README.md

 end;
 ```

-The database function can be used also in oracle Reports to generate QR code
+The database function can be also used in Oracle Reports to generate QR code